microsoft/DeepSpeed/README.md

 <img src="docs/assets/images/3pillars.png" width="800px">

 ## DeepSpeed-Training

 DeepSpeed offers a confluence of system innovations, that has made large scale DL training effective, and efficient, greatly improved ease of use, and redefined the DL training landscape in terms of scale that is possible.
 These innovations such as ZeRO, 3D-Parallelism, DeepSpeed-MoE, ZeRO-Infinity, etc. fall under the training pillar.
 Learn more: [DeepSpeed-Training](/_pages/training)

 ## DeepSpeed-Inference

 DeepSpeed brings together innovations in parallelism technology such as tensor, pipeline, expert and ZeRO-parallelism, and combines them with high performance custom inference kernels, communication optimizations and heterogeneous memory technologies to enable inference at an unprecedented scale, while achieving unparalleled latency, thoughput and cost reduction.
 This systematic composition of system technologies for inference falls under the inference pillar.
 Learn more: [DeepSpeed-Inference](/_pages/inference)

 ## DeepSpeed-Compression

-To further increase the inference efficency, DeepSpeed offers easy-to-use and flexible-to-compose compression techniques for researchers and practitioners to compress their models while delivering faster speed, smaller model size, and significantly reduced compression cost.
+To further increase the inference efficiency, DeepSpeed offers easy-to-use and flexible-to-compose compression techniques for researchers and practitioners to compress their models while delivering faster speed, smaller model size, and significantly reduced compression cost.
 Moreover, SoTA innovations on compression like ZeroQuant and XTC are included under the compression pillar.
 Learn more: [DeepSpeed-Compression](/_pages/compression)

 ---

 # DeepSpeed Software Suite

 ## DeepSpeed Library

    The [DeepSpeed](https://github.com/microsoft/deepspeed) library (this repository) implements and packages the innovations and technologies in DeepSpeed Training, Inference and Compression Pillars into a single easy-to-use, open-sourced repository.
 It allows for easy composition of multitude of features within a single training, infernece or compression pipeline.
 The DeepSpeed Library is heavily adopted by the DL community, and has been used to enable some of the most powerful models (see [DeepSpeed Adoption](#deepspeed-adoption)).